rnajena/pcago-unified/helppages/data-readcounts.md

 a sample data set or upload a file.
 You can find more information about the upload widget in `Appendix > Upload widget` help section.

 ## Importing: File format

 Read counts are provided in tabular form.
-Currently supported are CSV and TSV files (see `Appendix > File formats` for more information).

 The read count table should have following form: